heroku/function-migration/MIGRATION.md

 }
 ```

-## 4. Create and configure a Heroku App for function
+## 4. Create and configure a Heroku App for each function
+For enterprise-grade security, use [Private Spaces](https://www.heroku.com/private-spaces) as a secure container for your Heroku Apps.
+A Private Space, part of Heroku
+Enterprise, is a network isolated group of apps and data services with a dedicated runtime environment, provisioned to
+Heroku in a geographic region you specify.
+With Spaces you can build modern apps with the powerful Heroku developer
+experience and get enterprise-grade secure network topologies.
+This enables your Heroku applications to securely connect
+to on-premise systems on your corporate network and other cloud services, including Salesforce.

 See language-specific instructions:
 - [Java](functions/javafunction/README.md#app)
 - [Node](functions/typescriptfunction/README.md#app)